(Disclosure: Some of the links below may be affiliate links)

 Even though I never pushed for monetization on this blog, I am happy to see all my efforts are bringing some income in.
 Compared to my primary job, it is still small.
 And compared to the number of hours invested in the blog, it is still not the best use of my time from an investment perspective.

 Money is not my goal for this blog.
 I want to help people with their personal finances in Switzerland.
 So, my main goal is to increase the audience of the blog during my fourth year.
-But, I am not going to lie, some side income is quite nice!
+But, some side income is quite nice!

 What went well?